Capacity of loop-erased random walk: Introduction

 In this paper, we study the \emph{capacity} of the \emph{loop-erased random walk} (LERW) on $\Z^d$ for $d\geq3$.
 LERW was introduced by Lawler in \cite{lawler80selfavoiding}.
 It has since become a central object in modern probability theory.
 This is partly due to its many connections to other models, chief among them being the uniform spanning tree.
-In that context, the capacity of LERW has become an important object of study.
+In that context, the \emph{capacity} of LERW has become an important object of study.
 The capacity of a set $A\subset\Z^d$ can be considered as a rescaled hitting probability of $A$ by a simple random walk (SRW) started far away.
 Through Wilson's algorithm, the capacity of a loop-erased random walk is related to the length and density of branches in the uniform spanning tree/forest.
 Using Hutchcroft's interlacement Aldous-Broder algorithm developed in \cite{hutchcroft2020universality}, the capacity of loop-erased random walk played an important role in determining the scaling of several exponents for the uniform spanning tree on $\Z^d$ for $d\geq5$ by Hutchcroft \cite{hutchcroft2020universality} and $d=4$ by Hutchcroft and Sousi \cite{hutchcroft2020logarithmic} and Hutchcroft and Halberstam \cite{halberstam22logarithmic}.
 In particular, a weak law of large numbers for the capacity of LERW was established in \cite{hutchcroft2020logarithmic}.
 A finite analogue of the capacity of LERW was also instrumental in establishing the scaling limit of the uniform spanning tree on the torus in dimensions $d\geq4$ \cite{archer24ghp, archer24dense, michaeli2021diameter, peres04scaling, schweinsberg2009loop}.
+In this paper, we prove several laws of large numbers for the capacity of LERW in dimensions $d\geq3$.